varundataquest/MCPGuardian/README.md

 **AI-powered security-first MCP server discovery and connection system**

-A modern web application that discovers, analyzes, and securely connects you to the best MCP servers for your needs with comprehensive server discovery from multiple sources.
+A modern web application that discovers, analyzes, and securely connects you to the best MCP servers for your needs with comprehensive server discovery from multiple sources and intelligent database caching for optimal performance.

 ## 🎯 Overview

 MCP Guardian is a sophisticated web application that:

 1. **Discovers** relevant MCP servers from GitHub, MCP registry, and community sources
+2. **Caches** discoveries in SQLite database for instant subsequent queries
-2. **Analyzes** each server's capabilities and security posture
+3. **Analyzes** each server's capabilities and security posture
-3. **Scores** servers based on a comprehensive security rubric (0-100)
+4. **Scores** servers based on a comprehensive security rubric (0-100)
-4. **Ranks** and returns the most secure MCP servers for your task
+5. **Ranks** and returns the most secure MCP servers for your task
-5. **Connects** your agent directly to the recommended servers with ready-to-run code for multiple frameworks
+6. **Connects** your agent directly to the recommended servers with ready-to-run code for multiple frameworks

 ## 🏗️ Architecture